shivam-goswami5123/WavePlay-BackendCode/readme.md

 # Video Hosting Backend Project

+# Introduction

+◦ This is a full-fledged backend project, excluding frontend components, rigorously tested on Postman for seamless operation, while maintaining compliance with industry standards and best practices.

-This repository contains the backend code for a complete video hosting website similar to YouTube.
-The project is built using Node.js, Express.js, MongoDB, Mongoose, JWT, bcrypt, and other technologies.
+◦ Developed a comprehensive video hosting website with full backend functionalities using Node.js, Express.js, MongoDB, Mongoose, JWT, and bcrypt.

+◦ Implemented standard security practices such as JWT, bcrypt, access tokens, and refresh tokens for user authentication and authorization.

+# Model Diagram

 ![WavePlay Model](public/assets/diagram-export-28-06-2024-19_04_10.png)

-## Features
+# Features

+- User (Authentication, Update Details, Tokens, Password Encryption, Watch History, User Profile)
-- User authentication (login/signup)
+- Dashboard
-- Video upload
+- Video (Upload, Get, Delete, Update, Publish Status)
 - Like/dislike videos
-- Commenting and replying to comments
+- Comment
-- Subscription and unsubscription functionality
+- Subscription and Unsubscription
-- ......still in progress
+- Playlist (Create, Delete, Add Video, Remove Video)
+- Tweet ( Common Page to show all  user's tweets)

-## Route Testing With Postman
+## Instructions for testing with Postman

 Follow the steps below to fork a copy of the project collection from Postman and test all API routes.